moritzshore/rswap/README.md

 # i Use `print(n = ...)` to see more rows
 ```

 As rswap heavily revolves around calibration, observed data is of high importance.
 When running either `build_rswap_directory()` or `run_swap()`, a template observed file will be copied into the `project_directory` (if not already existing).
-It is up to the user to fill this excel sheet with the appropriate data and column names.
-Documentation for how to do this will be found in the excel sheet.
-(I will switch to .csv format soon)
+It is up to the user to fill this file with the appropriate data and column names.
+Documentation for how to do this is in the file itself.

 To load your observed file, you can use the following command:
 ```